 Who can register?

 You can register interest whether your existing meter is a credit or pay-as-you-go ‘top-up’ meter.
 But, as the technology is quite new not everyone can have a smart meter straight away.
 For example, high-rise buildings (greater than 3 storeys), or homes fitted with Economy 7 or existing smart meters, can’t receive an upgrade or be part of our trial on this occasion.
-This offer is also currently only open to customers in selected areas of the South West of England.

 Limited places available

 There are limited places on the trial, so we can’t guarantee that everyone who registers will get a smart meter.
 If you don’t get one this time, don’t worry, as we’ll be rolling-out smart meters to all our customers by 2020.